ccxt/ccxt/wiki/Manual.md

 The `cancelOrder()` is usually used on open orders only.
 However, it may happen that your order gets executed (filled and closed) before your cancel-request comes in, so a cancel-request might hit an already-closed order.

-A cancel-request might also throw a `NetworkError` indicating that the order might or might not have been canceled successfully and whether you need to retry or not.
+A cancel-request might also throw a `OperationFailed` indicating that the order might or might not have been canceled successfully and whether you need to retry or not.
 Consecutive calls to `cancelOrder()` may hit an already canceled order as well.

 As such, `cancelOrder()` can throw an `OrderNotFound` exception in these cases:
 - canceling an already-closed order